Versatile-Venkat/ParkingLotMaintenance-1/README.md

 This is an Automated Parking lot manager which is built using python.
 It helps to park vehicles in the nearest available slots and also helps the management get details about the parking lot at any instance of time.
 This takes the commands from the input file and processes line by line.

-Allowed commands
+See the input.txt file to get the format for particular commands Allowed commands
 <br>
 1 Create_parking_lot  (To create a parking lot of the given size (can be done only once))